cosmos/cosmos-sdk/docs/architecture/adr-023-protobuf-naming.md

 For the Cosmos SDK, it is recommended that that we simply write `cosmos.bank`, `cosmos.gov`, etc. rather than `cosmos.x.bank`.
-In practice, most non-module types can go straight in the `cosmos` package or we can introduce a `cosmos.libs` package if needed.
+In practice, most non-module types can go straight in the `cosmos` package or we can introduce a `cosmos.base` package if needed.
 Note that this naming _will not_ change go package names, i.e. the `cosmos.bank` protobuf package will still live in `x/bank`.